grannycart/by-sound-alone_source/manuscript/5_Chapter.md

 Hemi's count hit five.
 "Close it down, Owen!"

 The hiss stopped, but the upward motion did not.
 Percy wrapped her fingers in the leather strap hanging over her head.
-They rode the force of the expanding air upwards for a few seconds and then the boat went weightless for a moment as it reached the surface.
+They rode the force of the expanding air upwards for a few seconds and then the boat went weightless for a beat as it reached the surface.
 They could feel their stomachs rise within, and Hemi and Bastian's knuckles went white as they tightened their grip on the control wheels.

 The depth gauge landed firmly on its zero pin and sat there.
 The boat rolled slowly and heavily with the surface swell.

 [//]: # (### The Prospect rolls over)

 All of these movements were well beyond the everyday range of motion for the _Prospect_, which typically experienced little more than a gentle roll in the course of a normal day of travel.
 But Percy knew her boat very well after all these years.
-Even during a dramatic maneuver like blowing out the main ballast tanks, the boat was well within its capabilities.
+Even during a dramatic maneuver like fully blowing out the main ballast tanks, the boat was well within its capabilities.
 Her crew might have nervous looks on their faces, but Percy gripped her strap and casually smoked her cheroot as they took the express route to the surface.

 The boat bobbed back downwards and began to settle.
 She was about to raise the periscope and have Chips prime the diesels for starting when she felt the deck below her feet move in a way that she was not expecting.